Unity-Technologies/2d-extras/README.md

 ## How to use this

+You can use this in two different ways: downloading this repository or adding it to your project's Package Manager manifest.

+Alternatively, you can pick and choose the scripts that you want by placing only these scripts in your project's `Assets` folder.

+### Download

+#### Setup
+Download or clone this repository into your project in the folder `Packages/com.unity.2d.tilemap.extras`.

+### Package Manager Manifest

 #### Requirements
 [Git](https://git-scm.com/) must be installed and added to your path.

 #### Setup
 The following line needs to be added to your `Packages/manifest.json` file in your Unity Project under the `dependencies` section:
-"com.unity.2d.tilemap.extras": "https://github.com/Unity-Technologies/2d-extras.git#package_2019.2"
+"com.unity.2d.tilemap.extras": "https://github.com/Unity-Technologies/2d-extras.git#master".

 ### Tilemap

-For use with Unity `2019.2.0a7` onwards.
+For use with Unity `2019.2.0f1` onwards.

+Please use the `2019.1` branch or the `2019.1` tag for Unity 2019.1 versions.

+Please use the `2018.3` branch or the `2018.3` tag for Unity 2018.3 versions.

-Please use the `2018.2` branch for Unity 2018.2 versions.
+Please use the `2018.2` branch or the `2018.2` tag for Unity 2018.2 versions.

-Please use the `2017` branch for earlier versions of Unity (from 2017.2 and up).
+Please use the `2017` branch or the `2017` tag for earlier versions of Unity (from 2017.2 and up).

-Please use the `package` branch for Unity `2018.3.0f2` but as a Unity Package instead of a Unity Project.

 ##### Brushes